 Ability to stand, walk, stoop, kneel, crouch, and climb as well as manipulate (lift, carry, move) up to 40 pounds.

-Associate is routinely exposed to a variety of pets that may bite or scratch, and on occasion exposed to anesthesia, radiation, biological hazards and medications/controlled substances.
+The Associate is routinely exposed to a variety of pets that may bite or scratch, and on occasion exposed to anesthesia, radiation, biological hazards, and medications/controlled substances.

-If this is something you feel you would like to investigate further or would like to submit an application, please send your resume to: email@example.com or give us a call on: (646) 569 9200
+If this is something you feel you would like to investigate further or would like to submit an application, please send your resume to: firstname.lastname@example.org.
+Alternatively, you can call the team on: (646) 569 9200